-Wanda Strauven is Adjunct Professor at the Institute of Theater, Film and Media Studies at the Goethe University, Frankfurt, where she habilitated in 2015 with a manuscript entitled Tactile Media: A Media-Archaeological Approach.
-Currently, she is also Visiting Professor at the University of Udine.
-Her research focuses on early cinema, touch-based media, design methods, and screen practices of post-cinema (from interactive media installations to creative media hacking by today’s children).
+Wanda Strauven is Adjunct Professor of Film and Media Studies at Columbia University, New York.
+Her research focuses on early cinema, marginal film practices, media archaeology, touch-based media, and screen practices of post-cinema.
 She is particularly interested in the shift from projection to display in today’s media culture.
 With the notion of “image+” – a term picked up from image processing software programs – she refers to today’s screen image that goes beyond its visual appeal by adding an extra dimension (e.g. the image as a hyperlink, as a portal to something else, as a form of play).
 This concept may help us to think of the digital image as enrichment, as something in addition to the traditional definition of the (purely) visual image.